 7. Personal Development

-Stress played a big part in that, which is why it’s more important than ever to reset our minds once a day, shut off the noise, and recalibrate our thoughts.
+Stress plays a big part in that, which is why it’s more important than ever to reset our minds once a day, shut off the noise, and recalibrate our thoughts.
 Meditation is a great way to reduce stress and carve out some personal time.

 10. Time Tracking